RocketChat/Rocket.Chat/README.md

 Get your Rocket.Chat instance hosted in a "as a Service" style.
 You register and we manage it for you! (updates, backup...)

 [![Rocket.Chat on IndieHosters](https://indie.host/signup.png)](https://indiehosters.net/shop/product/rocket-chat-21)

+## Ubuntu 16.04

+`snap install rocketchat-server`

+In under 30 seconds, your Rocket.Chat server will be up and running at `http://host-ip:3000`

 ## Cloudron.io